 MY DAILY RITUAL

-My morning coffee run has been a daily ritual for as long as I can remember.
-It has always been right around the corner at a coffee shop near me.
+My morning coffee hit has been a daily ritual for as long as I can remember.
+It has always been right around the corner at a Café nearby.
 I guess it started way back in high school.
 It is something that I will do for the rest of my life, I love it so much!
-Some days it’s a latte, some days a double shot, some days a smoothie.
+Some days it’s a piccolo latte, some days a double shot, some days a smoothie.
 Every now and again it’s all three.
 If someone told me back in high school that I would design a sustainable drink tray made from 100% recycled plastic, perfect for the daily coffee run, I’m not sure I would have believed them.
 It's funny how life works.
 Little did I know how much my coffee habit would be such a game changer for me and potentially the world.

 How good would it be to have had a crystal ball back then?